 It can be hard to admit that.We’re naming the fully qualified domain name (FQDN) of an Active Directory domain either a valid name, or using .local TLD and these are both incorrect.
 Recently, when I was again tasked to build a small (200-ish user) Active Directory domain from scratch, I was again confronted about how wrong those of us in this industry have been.
 What’s even worse is that Microsoft has been recommending the “Right” way for 14 years!

-This is strange and confounding, but seemingly something that clearly makes sense when put up to basic scrutiny.
 The pitch, as Karl Palachuk puts it, is that Windows users who are not locally administrative users cannot be infected with viruses.
 This is an absurd and wrong line of thinking from someone who professes to have been in the IT industry for more than 25 years.
 But, we can all be wrong, so I say own it Karl.
-I’m a little surprised no one has actually discussed this much up until now.

 Widely expected to be an announcement of a fresh Windows version, today Microsoft held an event that wasn’t available online.
 Not having this event streamed online was a disappointment.
 I have the sense that Microsoft was aware of the Apple iPhone event debacle and decided to forgo the pain (if the stream didn’t work).
 In that way, it’s a good move.

 Perhaps a daft move, but VMware Converter (sometimes called P2V or vCenter Converter) no longer allows you to script the creation of a machine image by way of the command line.
-This used to be possible in earlier versions of Converter, but was unceremoniously removed from version 5.0 and up.
-This has many confused, who used the tool as something of a “poor man’s disaster recovery tool”.
 In this article I’m going to go over a means of automating Converter so you can again use it for a backup.